The Universe

 Evolution

 We have seen how multicellular organisms evolved from simple molecules.
-The theory of evolution says that this process continued, and that all living beings evolved from these basic beings.
-In the form of a rule, the theory of evolution states:
+The theory of Evolution says that this process continued, and that all living beings evolved from these basic beings.
+This hypothesis was first formulated by Charles Darwin in his 1859 book On the Origin of Species68.
+In the form of a rule, it goes as follows:The principle that drives this process, according to Darwin, is natural selection.
+It is the idea that a species evolves collectively because less well adapted mutations are constantly weeded out in favor of better adapted mutations.
+Let us look at some traits that can evolve this way:

 - If one individual can move faster than another individual, and if both are chased by a predator, then the slower individual will more likely be caught and killed while the faster is more likely to survive.
-The faster one therefore has a higher chance of passing his genes on to the next generation, and the next generation will, on average, be a tiny bit faster as a result.
+The faster one therefore has a higher chance of passing its genes on to the next generation, and the next generation will, on average, be a tiny bit faster as a result.
 Then the same thing can happen for individuals in the next generation, leading to their survival, and so on.

 - Adaptation